sortedcord/hp15bs661tx-hackintosh/README.md

-# hp15bs661tx-hackintosh
+# Hp 15bs 661tx Opencore EFI

-Using Clover and installing MACOS Mojave (1.14.5)
+The long awaited update to this repository has finally arrived.
+I have moved on to Open Core from Clover and you should do that too.
+Open core feels much more efficient even though it takes some time to understand.
+But, nevertheless I was able to install Catalina 1.15.7 on this laptop.

-## Specs
+## Specifications
-Processer- Intel® Core i3-6006U (2 GHz, 3 MB cache, 2 cores) [SKYLAKE]
+CPU: Intel i3 6th Gen (Skylake)

-RAM - 8 GB DDR4-2133 SDRAM (1 x 8 GB)
+iGPU: Intel HD 520

-Dedicated GPU- AMD Radeon 520 Graphics (2 GB DDR3 dedicated)
+dGPU: Radeon 520 (Disabled)

-Integrated - Intel HD 520
+RAM: 8GB

-HardDrive-1 TB 5400 rpm SATA
+## What all does not work as of now

-## What all does not work
+Touchpad Buttons (Idk its happening again)

-Wifi (Includes airdrop)
+Ethernet (Might have to downgrade a few kernel extensions)

-Bluetooth
+Wifi & Bluetooth (Either replace the Realtek one inside or u use an external one.
+The one it was shipped with was crappy af anyways)